BenjaminMcGee/EngineeringPortfolio/RoboticsProject/README.txt

 This folder contains two videos of the robot I have been working on in the research department of the Advanced Technology Research Center.
+It also contains folders with the progress that has been made since.
 I was responsible for redesigning and rebuilding the entire physical structure of the robot.
-If it can be touched, I put it there.
-(This is because I am the mechanical engineering student in an electrical engineering lab, and I am working on a team of 2 people)
+(This is because I am the only mechanical engineering student in an electrical engineering lab, and I am working on a team of 4 people)

 This drastic redesign was necesary because the robot was originally wobbly and unstable, and would flex in the center,